Boat Renaming Mythology

 Tales of the sea have enriched humanity for thousands of years.
 One of the most popular items of nautical folklore is the notion that changing the name on a boat will somehow “anger” the Sea Gods, cursing the boat with bad luck.

-, it is incumbant on us to denounce any sort of bad luck associated with re-naming a boat.
+As boat name specialists, it is incumbant on us to denounce any sort of bad luck associated with re-naming a boat.
 At risk of provoking the Sea Gods, we offer a rational explanation of why changing a boat name was considered bad luck in days of early mariners and mysticism.

 For thousands of years, boats were built exclusively for commercial or military purposes.
 Commercial boats, defined as fishing boats, cargo, utlity and passenger vessels were owned and operated by businesses whose primary goal was to make a profit.
 Taxes, fees and assessments on these transactions were awkward to define and enforce.
 Unless a "change of ownership" was documented and provided to the taxing authorities it was difficult to collect taxes associated with these transactions.